 If chips are good, and Chinese takeaway salt & chilli chips are even better, what are salt & chilli chips in light batter?
 You can already guess the answer – even better still, and irresistibly delicious!

-Chips are the ultimate fast-food – carbohydrate filled potatoes, deep fried to golden and crispy perfection.
+Chips are the ultimate fast-food – carbohydrate packed potatoes, deep fried to golden and crispy perfection.
 What could be better?
-Well, Chinese takeaway chefs showed us that finishing those crispy chips in a deliciously savoury, salty and spicy seasoning mix could take things to new levels.
+Well, Chinese takeaway chefs showed us that finishing those crispy chips in a deliciously savoury, salty and spicy salt & pepper mix takes things to new levels.
 Then, just when you thought a pinnacle had been reached, in typical takeaway form, they went one better again.
 Battered chips!

 Ingredients For Salt And Chilli Chips (In Light Batter)

-In Glasgow and Fife, every Chinese takeaway or restaurant menu offering chips that I’ve ever encountered has used frozen chips.
-But, a particularly delicious type of ‘chunky’ chip that is instantly familiar to anyone who frequents Chinese takeaways.
+In Glasgow and Fife, every Chinese takeaway or restaurant menu offering chips that I’ve ever encountered has used frozen chips – particularly a delicious type of ‘chunky’ chip that is instantly familiar to anyone who frequents Chinese takeaways.
 In other parts of Scotland and elsewhere, chippy style chips might be used.
 To make battered salt and chilli chips, frozen chips are ideal as they are easier to coat in the batter paste before frying.

 If you’re lucky enough to live near a large Chinese supermarket or food wholesalers, you might be able to find some of the same brands of frozen chips widely used by Chinese takeaways (see below).
 But, any simple brand of frozen chips will work.
 Just try to use chips that don’t already have any kind of flavouring or seasoning already added.